bramley/phplist-plugin-segment/README.md

 ## Version history ##

     version     Description
-    2015-02-13  Add "is between" operator for date fields 2015-01-06  Remove limit of 15 attributes
+    2015-03-04  Add subscriber id and uniqid as subscriber data fields 2015-02-13  Add "is between" operator for date fields 2015-01-06  Remove limit of 15 attributes
     2014-11-21  Allow text to be translated